x-limitless-x/blakedrumm.com/_posts/2022-02-01-scom-unix-linux-runasaccount-view-error.markdown

 Get-SCOMRunAsAccount | Where {$_.AccountType -like "SCX*"}
 ```

-We compared the above output to the accounts we can choose in the RunAs Profile for Unix/Linux RunAs.
+We compared the above output to the accounts we can choose in the RunAs Profile for Unix/Linux Action Account.
 We noticed an entry that was not in the `Get-SCOMRunAsAccount` command run above:
 ![Orphaned RunAs Accounts](/assets/img/posts/unix-linux-runas-accounts-orphaned.png){:class="img-fluid"}

 I asked the customer if he is comfortable with removing the RunAs Account and re-adding the Account.
 He said this was fine, so we proceeded to remove the RunAs Account like this: